MetaMask/metamask-docs/docs/guide/snaps.md

 Snaps are run in an isolated environment where they have access to a limited set of capabilities, determined by the permissions they were granted by the user during installation.
 As with MetaMask’s [Ethereum Provider RPC API](./rpc-api.html), snaps communicate with MetaMask using JSON-RPC.

-New JSON-RPC methods for snaps have been added to our JSON-RPC API, which are documented as part of the [Snaps JSON RPC API](./snaps-rpc-api.html).
+New JSON-RPC methods for snaps have been added to our JSON-RPC API, which are documented as part of the [Snaps JSON-RPC API](./snaps-rpc-api.html).
 These new methods are what allow snaps to modify the functionality of MetaMask.
 In addition, they also allow websites to install and communicate with individual snaps.